ikerising12138/recipe-prediction/README.md

 <iframe src="assets/confusion_matrix.html" width=600 height=550 frameBorder=0></iframe>

 Despite the improvement, we should also be aware of the fact that our model was only producing results of either 0 or 5.
-This is because the original dataset contained mostly fives, and just guessing 0 or 5 was considered to be the most optimal.
+This is because the original dataset contained mostly fives （over 72%）, and just guessing 0 or 5 was considered to be the most optimal.
 A more in-depth analysis is required to resolve this issue.

 ## Fairness Analysis

+In this section, we would like to perform a fairness analysis by binarizing our input data into two groups:

+Group X: recipes with steps smaller than 15

+Group Y: recipes with larger number of steps larger than 15

+Now, we will state our hypothesis:

+Null hypothesis: Our model is fair.
+Its accuracy for recipes with steps smaller than 15 and recipes with larger number of steps are roughly the same, and any differences are due to random chance.

+Alternative Hypothesis: Our model is unfair.
+Its accuracy for steps smaller than 15 is higher than that for recipes with larger number of steps.

+For our test statistic, we will be using signed difference in accuracy score between recipe with n_steps smaller than 15 and recipes with larger n_steps.

+For our evaluation metric, we will be using accuracy for consistency.